Paranoia: Relations to violence

 It has generally been agreed upon that individuals with paranoid delusions will have the tendency to take action based on their beliefs.
 More research is needed on the particular types of actions that are pursued based on paranoid delusions.
 Some researchers have made attempts to distinguish the different variations of actions brought on as a result of delusions.
 Wessely et al. (1993) did just this by studying individuals with delusions of which more than half had reportedly taken action or behaved as a result of these delusions.
 However, the overall actions were not of a violent nature in most of the informants.
 The authors note that other studies such as one by Taylor (1985), have shown that violent behaviors were more common in certain types of paranoid individuals, mainly those considered to be offensive such as prisoners.

 Other researchers have found associations between childhood abusive behaviors and the appearance of violent behaviors in psychotic individuals.
 This could be a result of their inability to cope with aggression as well as other people, especially when constantly attending to potential threats in their environment.
 The attention to threat itself has been proposed as one of the major contributors of violent actions in paranoid people, although there has been much deliberation about this as well.
 Other studies have shown that there may only be certain types of delusions that promote any violent behaviors, persecutory delusions seem to be one of these.

 Having resentful emotions towards others and the inability to understand what other people are feeling seem to have an association with violence in paranoid individuals.
-This was based on a study of paranoid schizophrenics' (one of the common mental disorders that exhibit paranoid symptoms) theories of mind capabilities in relation to empathy.
+This was based on a study of people with paranoid schizophrenia (one of the common mental disorders that exhibit paranoid symptoms) theories of mind capabilities in relation to empathy.
 The results of this study revealed specifically that although the violent patients were more successful at the higher level theory of mind tasks, they were not as able to interpret others' emotions or claims.